Dates: January 1st-August 11th, 2021

 Self-governance also involves shared governance – the sharing of administrative power with the organization’s professional leaders.
 Students lead the committees (populated by students and staff) that hire faculty, set the curriculum, and admit new students.
 Students therefore have significant power and agency within the life of the program; the choices they make have real stakes for the organization.

-The town of Gustavus is a human outpost in the midst of a vast wilderness.
-Enmeshed in the largest swath of protected land on earth, it also lies at the intersection of Glacier Bay and the Inside Passage, and just east of the world’s tallest coastal mountains.
-Our campus consequently offers unparalleled opportunities for outdoor exploration, and expeditions will play a role in all three pillars – as well as simply for recreational purposes.
-Regular visits to the region’s several unique ecosystems will constitute a core part of the learning course; optional weekend backpacking or kayaking trips will give students a chance to explore the rest of the archipelago and the mainland.
+Glacier Bay Year students experience the best of the wildlands and rural communities of Southeast Alaska, moving back and forth between the Arete Project’s campus in Gustavus and Inian Islands Institute’s off-grid island field station.
+Both locations are tiny human outposts amid a vast wilderness, enmeshed in the largest swath of protected land on earth.
+The town of Gustavus, population 400, lies at the intersection of Glacier Bay and the Inside Passage, and just east of the world’s tallest coastal mountains.
+The Inian Islands lie 25 miles to the east, a remote archipelago along Alaska’s rugged outer coast.
+Both locations offer unparalleled opportunities for outdoor exploration, and expeditions will play a role in all three pillars – as well as simply for recreational purposes.
+Regular visits to the region’s several unique ecosystems will constitute a core part of the learning course; optional weekend backpacking or kayaking trips will give students a chance to explore their environs.
 Students should come prepared for intensive activity in the wilderness – the ability to move over uneven terrain is a must in a land without established trails.
 Though challenging, these forays will reward students with firsthand experience – on land and sea – of Alaska’s majestic wilderness.